Bestselling Authors, Top Editors and Literary Agents

 Andrea Brown

-Andrea Brown is the President of the Andrea Brown Literary Agency, Inc. Founded in New York City in 1981, it was the first literary agency to represent both children's book authors and illustrators.
+Andrea Brown is the Founder and President Emeritus of the Andrea Brown Literary Agency, Inc. Founded in New York City in 1981, it was the first literary agency to represent both children's book authors and illustrators.
 Prior to opening her own firm, Andrea was an editor at Alfred A. Knopf, and worked in the editorial departments of Random House and Dell.
 In 1990, she moved her literary agency to Northern California.
 Andrea has published articles and published a chapter about the children's book field in The Portable Writer's Conference, published by Quill Driver Books.
 She has been quoted in the New York Post, CNN.com, Yahoo News, Forbes, Good Housekeeping and Reuters News Service.

 Click Here to read more.